CP asymmetry from the effect of the isospin symmetry breaking during B-meson decay: SUMMARY AND DISCUSSION

 \section{SUMMARY AND DISCUSSION}

-We conducted a comprehensive analysis on the CP asymmetry in the three-body decay of B meson, focusing specifically regions on the invariant mass of $\pi^{+}\pi^{-}$ meson pairs.
-The results revealed an intriguing observation - a distinct change in CP asymmetry across different resonance regions, specifically the $\rho$, $\omega$, and $\phi$ meson resonances.
+We conduct a comprehensive analysis on the CP asymmetry in the three-body decay of B meson, focusing specifically regions on the invariant mass of the pair of $\pi^{+}\pi^{-}$ mesons.
+The research findings revealed an intriguing phenomenon: there are significant changes in CP asymmetry in different resonance regions (e.g., resonances of $\rho^0$, $\omega$ and $\phi$ mesons).
 This finding suggests that these resonances play a significant role in influencing the decay dynamics and subsequent CP asymmetry.
 The presence of such distinct changes in CP asymmetry across different resonance regions provides valuable insights into our understanding of fundamental particle interactions.
 It highlights how specific energy regimes can impact particle decays and their associated symmetries.

 We quantify regional CP asymmetry by integrating over the phase space.
-In decays such as $\bar B_{d} \rightarrow \pi^{+}\pi^{-}\bar K^{0}$, $\bar B_{d} \rightarrow \pi^{+}\pi^{-} \pi^{0}$, and $B_{u}^- \rightarrow \pi^{+}\pi^{-} K^{-}$, $B_{u}^- \rightarrow \pi^{+}\pi^{-} \pi^{-}$, we observe CP asymmetry arising from contributions of two-meson mixing and three-meson mixing processes.
-Notably, significant regional CP asymmetry is observed when involving $\rho-\phi- \omega$ mixing.
-Experimental detection of regional CP asymmetry can be achieved by reconstructing resonant states of $\rho$ , $\omega$ and $\phi$ mesons within their respective resonance regions.
+In decays such as $\bar B_{d}^0 \rightarrow \pi^{+}\pi^{-}\bar K^{0}$, $\bar B_{d}^0 \rightarrow \pi^{+}\pi^{-} \pi^{0}$, $B_{u}^- \rightarrow \pi^{+}\pi^{-} K^{-}$ and $B_{u}^- \rightarrow \pi^{+}\pi^{-} \pi^{-}$, we observe CP asymmetry arising from contributions of two-meson mixing and three-meson mixing processes.
+Notably, significant regional CP asymmetry is observed when involving $\rho^0-\phi- \omega$ mixing.
+Experimental detection of regional CP asymmetry can be achieved by reconstructing resonant states of $\rho^0$ , $\omega$ and $\phi$ mesons within their respective resonance regions.

 Recently, the LHCb experimental group has made significant progress in investigating the three-body decay of B meson and has obtained noteworthy findings.
-By analyzing previous experimental data, they have measured direct CP asymmetry in various decay modes such as $B^{\pm} \rightarrow K^{+} K^{-} K^\pm$, $B^{\pm} \rightarrow \pi^{+} \pi^{-} K^\pm$, $B^{\pm} \rightarrow \pi^{+} \pi^{-} \pi^\pm$, and $B^{\pm} \rightarrow K^{+} K^{-}\pi^\pm$.
-Building upon the achievements of LHCb experiments, future investigations are expected to primarily focus on exploring regional CP asymmetry of the three-body decays of $B$ meson at the resonance regions of $\rho$ , $\omega$ and $\phi$ mesons.
+By analyzing previous experimental data, they have measured direct CP asymmetry in various decay modes such as $B^{\pm} \rightarrow K^{+} K^{-} K^\pm$, $B^{\pm} \rightarrow \pi^{+} \pi^{-} K^\pm$, $B^{\pm} \rightarrow \pi^{+} \pi^{-} \pi^\pm$ and $B^{\pm} \rightarrow K^{+} K^{-}\pi^\pm$.
+Building upon the achievements of LHCb experiments, future investigations are expected to primarily focus on exploring regional CP asymmetry of the three-body decays of $B$ meson at the resonance regions of $\rho^0$, $\omega$ and $\phi$ mesons.